Dyspareunia: Signs and symptoms

 Pain may distract from feeling pleasure and excitement.
-Both vaginal lubrication and vaginal dilation decrease.
-When the vagina is dry and undilated, penetration is more painful.
+Both vaginal lubrication and vaginal dilation decrease, and the anus becomes more vulnerable to anal fissures.
+When the vagina is dry and undilated, penetration then becomes more painful.
+Anal fissures make anal penetration even more painful and greatly increase risk of infections.

 Fear of being in pain can make the discomfort worse.
-Pain may continue despite the original source being removed, due to the learned expectation of pain.
-Fear, avoidance, and psychological distress around attempting intercourse can become large parts of the experience of dyspareunia.
+Pain may persist after the original source is removed, due to the learned expectation of pain.
+Sometimes, psychology and behavior can be signs of chronic dyspareunia.
+Fear, avoidance, and psychological distress around attempting intercourse can become large parts of the experience.